pinterest/gestalt/docs/markdown/team_support/index.md

     1. If you’re moving or deleting a page, update any references to that URL
 3. Information in `docs/docs-components/COMPONENT_DATA.ts`
     1. Ensure any updates are reflected in the JSON data
-4. The associated `spec.mjs` accessibility test
+4. The associated `spec.ts` accessibility test
     1. Update the URL or remove the file if deleting a page
 5. List of redirects in `docs/redirects.js`
     1. A redirect *must* be added anytime a file is moved to help folks find the new location